Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 * `Dictionary<string, string> Context`

-As the name suggests, `JsonProvidedToAgent` contains raw JSON passed directly to the AI Agent within the system prompt.
+As the name suggests, `JsonProvidedToAgent` contains raw JSON passed directly to the AI agent within the system prompt.
 Use this to include any information you want the agent itself to process.

 The `Context` property, on the other hand, provides key/value pairs shared